 Where to have lunch in Hvar

 After making our escape from the stormy Fort back down to the what looked like a ghost town, we had lunch at Restaurant Gariful.
 Gariful is an exclusive waterfront family owned restaurant on the Riva, literally where you get on and off the Jadrolinija in Hvar.
 You can’t miss it.
-Their specialty is fish and they were not afraid to show us why they were known as one of the leading restaurants on the Island of Hvar.
+Their speciality is fish and they were not afraid to show us why they were known as one of the leading restaurants on the island of Hvar.

-For starters we had a section of mouth watering octopus salad, tuna tartare with caviar, white anchovies and sardines.
+For starters, we had a section of mouthwatering octopus salad, tuna tartare with caviar, white anchovies and sardines.
 These were the best sardines and anchovies I had ever had in my life, Luka literally had to tell me to stop taking “everyone else’s.”

-For main we had Hvar gregada, traditional fish stew made from premium quality white fish and top quality basic ingredients including olive oil, parsley, white wine, garlic, potatoes and onion.
+For main we had Hvar gregada, a traditional fish stew made from premium quality white fish and top quality basic ingredients including olive oil, parsley, white wine, garlic, potatoes and onion.
 Would I ever think to order this if I saw it on the menu?
 Never, now I most certainly will.

 Address: Riva, 21 450 Hvar Croatia Tel: +385 21 742 999

 What are my final thoughts on Hvar?
 I do believe at some point in your life you should visit at least once, it’s special.
-This visit was very different to the one two years ago where I spent my days sipping cocktails in cabanas by the sea.
+This visit was very different from the one two years ago where I spent my days sipping cocktails in cabanas by the sea.
 These days I am more interested in the gastro scene, doing walking tours… less lounging around and more walking around and getting familiar with my country and it’s history, something that Hvar has an abundance of.